 Self-employed Family Day Care educators set their own hours of operation and offer various care options including, standard hours, evenings, before and after school care, school holidays, weekends and overnight care.
 The unique small group setting of family day care allows our approved educators to provide a play-based learning program that’s tailored to each individual child’s developmental needs and interests.

-Communities@Work’s Family Day Coordination Unit team supports almost 100 educators in the operations of their Family Day Care business, in line with the National Quality Framework, across Canberra and the surrounding NSW region.
+Communities at Work’s Family Day Coordination Unit team supports almost 70 educators in the operations of their Family Day Care business, in line with the National Quality Standards, across Canberra and the surrounding NSW region.

 Our Family Day Care Playgroups